hacs/integration/info.md

 ## Highlights of what HACS can do

-- Help you discover new integrations, plugins and AppDaemon apps.
+- Help you discover new custom elements.
-- Help you install (download) new integrations, plugins and AppDaemon apps.
+- Help you install (download) new custom elements.
-- Help you keep track of your integrations, plugins and AppDaemon apps.
+- Help you keep track of your custom elements.
   - Manage(Install/Upgrade/Remove)
   - Shortcuts to repositories/issue tracker